-AREAS OF STUDY SUBJECT HOURS PER WEEK YEARS SEMESTERS SUBJECT DESCRIPTION Advanced Computer Control Theory 2 2 1~3 Fall Robust control, H-infinity control, H2 control, mu-synthesis, LMI's and Controller order reduction Advanced System Architecture 2 2 1~3 Fall Specific digital system related processing or architecture will be focused such as digital communication, error correction, digital Media processing and so on.
-GINEERING Approximation Theory 2 2 1~3 Fall Study of convergence of Korovkin-type approximation processes by positive linear operators on function spaces.
-Degree and rate of convergence are discussed in detail.
-TION ENG Theory of Special Functions 2 2 1~3 Fall Introductory lectures on special functions, especially on gamma function and hypergeometric functions.
-INFORMA SPECIAL Advanced Algebraic Topology 2 2 1~3 Fall Study of topological aspects of the space of rational functions from the Riemannian sphere to complex manifolds.
-CS AND 1 0, Categorical Homotopy Theory 2 2 1~3 Fall An introductory course on closed model categories.
-ELECTRONICS AND INFORMATION ENGINEERING Physics at Solid Surfaces 2 2 1~3 Fall Application of quantum theory of many-particle systems to electronic structure and excitations at solid surfaces and in small particles ш ELECTIVE Advanced Biomedical Engineering 2 2 1~3 Spring Lectures on medical instrumentation, therapeutic and prosthetic devices, and biomedical signal processing Advanced Electronic Properties of Molecular Solids 2 2 1~3 Fall I focus on advanced electronic structure methods for properties of organic solids: from density functional theory to many-body electronic structure theory.
+l able ( ~ i ui 216 5) Doctoral Progra 111 Interdisciplinary Intelligent Systems Engineering AREAS OF STUDY SUBJECT CREDITS HOURS PER WEEK YEARS SEMESTERS SUBJECT DESCRIPTION Categorical Homotopy Theory 2 2 1~3 Fall An introductory course on closed model categories.
+Representation Theory I 2 2 1~3 Spring We discuss the alpha-determinant, which is a parametric deformation of the determinant and permanent, from the representation-theoretic point of view.
+We study basic properties of the alpha-determinant, representation theory of the symmetric groups and general linear groups, and the structure of cyclic modules generated by the alpha-determinants. .NG Representation Theory II 2 2 1~3 Fall We discuss the alpha-determinant, which is a parametric deformation of the determinant and permanent, from the representation-theoretic point of view.
+We study the invariant theory on the wreath determinant, which is constructed from the alpha-determinant for special parameters, and a q-analog of the alpha-determinant defined as an element in the quantum matrix algebra.
+ELECTRONICS AND INFORMATION ENGINEERING Advanced Complex Analysis 2 2 1~3 Fall After reviewing Cauchy's integral theorem and residue theorem in complex function theory, we give an overview on the theory of special functions.
+Moreover, we study the gamma function and the zeta function related with it.
+FORMATIC ELECTIVE SPECIAL Physics at Solid Surfaces 2 2 1~3 Fall Application of quantum theory of many-particle systems to electronic structure and excitations at solid surfaces and in small particles S AND IN dS Advanced Biomedical Engineering 2 2 1~3 Spring Lectures on medical instrumentation, therapeutic and prosthetic devices, and biomedical signal processing ECTRONIC Advanced Electronic Properties of Molecular Solids 2 2 1~3 Fall I focus on advanced electronic structure methods for properties of organic solids: from density functional theory to many-body electronic structure theory.
+Advanced Machine Learning 2 2 1~3 Spring This lecture describes basic concepts in machine learning and data mining, and then introduces examples of applications.
+1 Advanced Number Theory I 2 2 1~3 Spring Lectures on Number Theory, especially prime numbers, Fermat's theorem and Gaussian reciprocity law.
+Advanced Number Theory II 2 2 1~3 Fall Lectures on Number Theory, especially Euclid's algorithm, primality tests and integer factorization algorithms.
+Elliptic Hypergeometric Function Theory 2 2 1~3 Fall Starting from the q-analog of the hypergeometric series, various summation and transformation formulae of these hypergeometric functions are explained.
+After that the elliptic analog of the hypergeometric series is studied in detail.
 Special Field Works 2 2 1~3 Fall & Spring The lecture provides a chance for field work.
 The details will be determined based on the students' experience.
 Special Educational Training 2 2 1~3 Fall & Spring The lecture provides a chance for educational training.
 The contents of the class will be determined by discussion.
 COMMON Special Lecture on Interdisciplinary Intelligent Systems Engineering I ~ III 1 1 1~3 The lecture gives various current topics on Interdisciplinary Intelligent Systems Engineering.
-0 Special Lecture on Interdisciplinary Intelligent Systems Engineering IV ~ VI 2 2 1~3 Fall & Spring The lecture gives various current topics on Interdisciplinary Intelligent Systems Engineering.
+Special Lecture on Interdisciplinary Intelligent Systems Engineering IV ~ VI 2 2 1~3 The lecture gives various current topics on Interdisciplinary Intelligent Systems Engineering.
 Advanced Scientific Ethics 1 1 1~3 Fall & Spring The purpose of scientific ethics is to engage students in reading about, considering, and discussing the responsible conduct of science.